2017 is THE defining year for Plymouth Airport.

 The GA phase of our plans will see the airport relicensed and turning a good profit.
 But it will also prepare Plymouth airport for the return of scheduled services in a secondary stage of the business.

 A future base airline comprised of 32 seater aircraft will serve routes to key UK and European destinations supporting economic growth and employment in the city.
 And it will deliver this within the existing airport infrastructure and established passenger demand.

 What happens if we don't raise the funds?

 If we fail to win the Examination in Public, then everything we have all worked for ends, and the Airport will be sold for redevelopment.

 This is why it is critical that we get the fightings funds we need for the examination.

 So that's the plan.

 We have a way to go and right now it’s all about 2017.
-If you believe in what we are doing, please take the next step and stand with us by making a financial donation today and making sure we achieve our funding goals.
+If you believe in what we are doing, please take the next step and stand with us by pledging today and making sure we achieve our funding goals.